 - any regular medications they are taking

-The doctor may give advice about how to take any regular medications during the time of fasting.
+The doctor may advise about how to take any regular medications during the fasting period.

 - take a blood sample before the test begins

 - ask the person to consume a sugary drink containing glucose and water

 30, 60, 90, and 120 minutesafter a person consumes the drink.

 Some medications and other factors can lead to high blood glucose levels.
 Sometimes, a doctor will do a different test or repeat the test to confirm the results.